morkeltry/dictionary-path/README.md

  Includes caching, so that the shortest path between two words, once found, is cached and is not subsequently recalculated when the same pair's shortest path is needed.

  ### v3:
  Add logging- to give an idea of how efficiently the search performs.
+The first thing I noticed once this feature was complete is that (in the small dictionaries I used), far more computation is used on duplicating searches for paths which do not exist than was used in duplicating finding existent paths